erikw/restic-automatic-backup-scheduler/README.md

    $ source /etc/restic/default.env.sh
    $ restic snapshots    # You don't have to supply all parameters like --repo, as they are now in your environment!
    ````
 * `pw.txt`: This file should contain the restic password (single line) used to encrypt the repository.
 This is a new password what soon will be used when initializing the new repository.
 It should be unique to this restic backup repository and is needed for restoring from it.
-Don't re-use your B2 login password, this should be different.
+Don't reuse your B2 login password, this should be different.
 For example you can generate a 128 character password (must all be on one line) with:
    ```console
    $ openssl rand -base64 128 | tr -d '\n' > /etc/restic/pw.txt
    ```